 1. ) Keep your alt text relatively short.
 Most popular screen readers cut off alt text at around 125 characters.

-2. ) Alt text can be used to add keywords, but your first priority should be describing and providing context to the image.
+2. ) You can use alt text to add keywords, but your priority should be describing and providing context to the image.
 Don't use alt text as a way to simply add a list of keywords.